Want to try your hand at breeding?

-How to Breed Snakes
+How To Breed Snakes

-Pheromones Entice the Ardent Male
+Pheromones Entice The Ardent Male

 When a female snake is ready to mate, she releases a special scent known as pheromones from the skin glands on her back.
 Wherever she goes, she leaves this enticing aroma for the males.

 This cloaca is an opening for the snake to excrete fluid and feces, but it is also where reproductive activities occur.
 When male snakes aren’t mating, the hemipenes is inverted and rests in the cloaca.

-Length of Snake Pregnancies
+Length Of Snake Pregnancies

-♦ RattleSnake: 167 days
+♦ Rattlesnake: 167 days

 ♦ King Cobra: 50 to 59 days